RohitPatil555/dpdk-book/index.md

 # DPDK Training

-In this we will cover DPDK basic with example code and try to understand how it work.
-Also will try to cover detail about DPDK internal.
+I will try to cover DPDK from basic to advance with example code.
+And also explain about DPDK internal to understand it in detail.

-To gain, you must practice example by running them.
+To gain more, you must practice example by running them.

-In this, we will use ubuntu 20.04 OS and current DPDK release version.
+I am using ubuntu 20.04 OS and current DPDK stable release version v20.11.

 ## Installation